raghav2005/fgo-daily-clear/README.md

 - CHANGE ALL HARDCODED SLEEPS TO DYNAMIC WAITS UNTIL SOMETHING ON THE SCREEN APPEARS

 - Speed up skill animations by clicking somewhere after skill use - around where the actual team is shown (I'm guessing (x0.7, x0.6) or something)

+## POTENTIAL OTHER TECHNOLOGIES (TRY ALL 3)

+- SikuliX

+- Appium

+- AppleScript